Home Commerce Even PayPal Ads Has Its Own ID Now

 PayPal Ads clients and their partners can also augment or append data to the PayPal Ads ID when advertisers buy media through an SSP or publisher that’s integrated with the product.

-PayPal has to extend its ID network through intermediaries and “augmentation” because although its products have scale, they don’t reach everyone.
+PayPal has to extend its ID network through intermediaries and “augmentation” because, although its products have scale, they don’t reach everyone.

-But although PayPal’s ID isn’t built on third-party cookies, many of those intermediaries rely heavily on upon them.
+But although PayPal’s ID isn’t built on third-party cookies, many of those intermediaries rely heavily upon them.

-For all the ballyhoo about diversification away from third-party cookies since Google first announced plans to remove them from Chrome (lol), top ID graphs, including LiveRamp’s RampID, The Trade Desk-backed Unified ID 2.0, Yahoo’s ConnectID and others, are still largely based on third-party cookies.
+For all the ballyhoo about diversification away from third-party cookies since Google first announced plans to remove them from Chrome (lol), top ID graphs – including LiveRamp’s RampID, The Trade Desk-backed Unified ID 2.0, Yahoo’s ConnectID and others – are still largely based on third-party cookies.
 And as long as third-party cookies are freely available, data collectors will hoover them up.

 Against that backdrop, Robbins said, PayPal wants advertisers to compare how different ID graphs perform – including, of course, the PayPal Ads ID graph derived largely from its payment and credit card customers – rather than just looking at which ones appear to have more reach.